elastic-interval/pretenst-com/_drafts/2020-08-10-prefab-tension-tower.md

 ![tower][tower-h5]

-So the Z looks like this when you fold it so all the four knots are close:
+So the Z looks like this (a double-W?) when you fold it so all the four knots are close, and you can see that the three segments are the same length:

 ![tower][tower-h6]